 I almost shook the flight attendant who refused to return our passports when we finally landed in the US.
 Are they just going to believe we're American citizens and let us pass?
 I think not.

-We stepped onto the gangway to be met by a TSA agent.
-A flight attendant handed him the sealed envelope containing our passports.
-He pulled them out and saw the gold eagle and United States of America on the cover.
+We stepped onto the gangway, where a TSA agent was waiting for us.
+Said flight attendant handed him the sealed envelope containing our passports.
+Mr. TSA pulled them out and saw the gold eagle and United States of America on the cover.

 “What seems to be the issue here?”

-“We overstayed our visa by four days and Ecuador kicked us out.”
+“We overstayed our Ecuador visa by four days.
+Ecuador kicked us out.”

 “That’s it?
 This is ridiculous.
 Here are your passports.
 Welcome home.”